-After evaluating the metric for last year, the program determined that it will have to rely on the previous year's conservative estimates of research and practice hours for the near future.
-To create more refined criteria requires staffing time that is currently unavailable due to staff turnover and budgetary constraints.
-When resources permit, the most likely scenario for a pilot study will involve student time-tracking via an off the shelf phone application to create a more accurate assessment of time spent outside of competitive contest rounds on argument research and public speaking practice.
-The consultation and collaboration with UH faculty mentioned in our prior questionnaire began last year as part of the Honors College Service Learning Committee, which is working on developing broader metrics for high-impact and co-curricular activities for the college as a whole.
+After evaluating the metric for last year, the program determined once again that it will have to rely on the previous year's estimates of research and practice hours for the near future.
+To create more refined criteria requires staffing time and budget that is currently unavailable.
+When resources permit, the most-likely scenario for a pilot study will involve student time-tracking via an off the shelf phone application to create a more accurate assessment of time spent outside of competitive contest rounds on argument research and public speaking practice.
+The consultation and collaboration with UH faculty mentioned in our prior questionnaire began two years ago as part of the Honors College Service Learning Committee, which began a development process for broader metrics for high-impact and co-curricular activities for the college and university as a whole.